 Trust Walk

-You’ll need some space for this activity—a quiet hallway or even just an open area can suffice if there aren’t too many distractions nearby.
+Youโll need some space for this activityโa quiet hallway or even just an open area can suffice if there arenโt too many distractions nearby.
 Ask all participants to stand facing each other and take turns walking toward one another until they touch hips as they pass by each other, then back away again.
-Each time they pass each other, they should make eye contact before returning their gaze straight ahead again as soon as possible after passing by so that no one gets distracted by anything else happening nearby during their turn walking past someone else’s body!
-Repeat this process several times until everyone feels comfortable enough with each other where attention isn’t fixated on what might happen next between two individuals passing near each other; rather it’s focused outwardly toward something far off into distance or up above (like stars) instead!
+Each time they pass each other, they should make eye contact before returning their gaze straight ahead again as soon as possible after passing by so that no one gets distracted by anything else happening nearby during their turn walking past someone elseโs body!
+Repeat this process several times until everyone feels comfortable enough with each other where attention isnโt fixated on what might happen next between two individuals passing near each other; rather itโs focused outwardly toward something far off into the distance or up above (like stars) instead!

-If there are multiple teams present who don’t necessarily know one another yet but would like extra bonding time together before starting any kind activity where there needs trust building up between them first then try having them come together face-to-face then start moving side-to-side while holding hands before turning around so everyone ends up having their backs facing inward toward center while still holding hands aloft…
+If there are multiple teams present who donโt necessarily know one another yet but would like extra bonding time together before starting any kind of activity where there needs trust building exercises for leadership teams up between them first, then try having them come together face-to-face, then start moving side-to-side while holding hands before turning around so everyone ends up having their backs facing inward toward the center while still holding hands aloft.

 Blind faith

 Blind faith is often misunderstood.
-People think it’s a feeling, but that’s not true.
+People think it’s feeling, but that’s not true.

-Trust is not a feeling; it’s a choice.
-You can choose to trust someone and be vulnerable with them even though you don’t feel confident in the relationship.
-Trusting another person requires you to be honest with yourself about your own level of comfort with being vulnerable and how much risk you’re willing to take on at any given moment.
-That means trusting doesn’t always feel good—it can actually feel quite scary!
-But when you build trust over time, as long as both parties are committed to working through challenges together, then trust becomes something worth fighting for because it ultimately creates stronger relationships than those based solely on feelings alone.”
+Trust is not a feeling; itโs a choice.
+You can choose to trust someone and be vulnerable with them even though you donโt feel confident in the relationship.
+Trusting another person requires you to be honest with yourself about your own level of comfort with being vulnerable and how much risk youโre willing to take on at any given moment.
+That means trusting doesnโt always feel goodโit can actually feel quite scary!
+But when you build trust in your remote team over time, as long as both parties are committed to working through challenges together, then trust becomes something worth fighting for because it ultimately creates stronger relationships than those based solely on feelings alone.
+This concept applies to healthy relationships, where understanding the other person’s feelings is crucial for a successful relationship.
+In a romantic relationship, for example, acknowledging each person’s feelings can help in building trust and intimacy.

 The Handshake Interlock